donmatis/goto/README.md

 ### Database

-The database file is a simple text file, using comma separated values.
+The database file is a simple text file, using tab separated values.
 Feel free to create your own or via GUI or with the following schema

 |HOST NAME|ALIAS|HOSTNAME or IP|SSH PORT|USER|
 |:-------:|:---:|:------------:|:------:|:--:|